Enterprise Risk Management: Protecting Key Leaders from Personal Cyber and Physical Threats

 To avoid potential distraction and disruption, companies should assess their risks and implement appropriate protection strategies for key executives and directors as part of their business resilience and enterprise risk management planning.

-This discussion is not about bodyguards and black swan events; it is about understanding the realities of today’s risk and responding appropriately.
-The panel will discuss and answer questions about how personal data is collected and shared online; threats from disinformation, artificial intelligence deepfakes, and doxing; key exposure points of high-profile individuals; and potential defensive measures.
-The focus will be on how board members can provide oversight of management in this area of potential risk for their company.
+This discussion was not about bodyguards and black swan events; it was about understanding the realities of today’s risk and responding appropriately.
+The panel discussed and answered questions about how personal data is collected and shared online; threats from disinformation, artificial intelligence deepfakes, and doxing; key exposure points of high-profile individuals; and potential defensive measures.
+The focus was on how board members can provide oversight of management in this area of potential risk for their company.

 NACD Nashville